Famous Artworks with a High Eye Level

 'Children's Games', a narrative figure composition by Bruegel, is a classic example of how to use a high eye level.
 This painting uses a high eye level to view the scene from above, thereby allowing the artist to arrange the numerous figures into smaller groups which may be viewed separately without much overlapping.
 The viewer can then clearly identify all the activities in the picture.
 A high eye level is the ideal compositional device for portraying complex narrative subjects.

 Children have always imitated adult behaviour in their games but today we understand how they reflect their experience of adult life in their play.
-However, what does this image mean to an adult in 1560, in an age when children had few rights and little psychological understanding?
+However, What would this image have meant to an adult in 1560, in an age when children had few rights and extended little psychological understanding?